jane/react-whirligig/README.md

 ### children:_func_
 _default: none_
 A function expected to return the React elements that will be the content of the Track component (Each "child" will be wrapped in a Slide component).
 The `children` function is passed two arguments; a `next` function and a `previous` function.
 These functions will respectively advance and recede the Track.
-These functions typically will be used as `onClick` values on buttons that control the Track.
+These functions typically will be used as `onClick` values on buttons the consumer creates to control the Track.

 ### className:_classnames_
-A `classnames` compliant value the will be applied as the class attribute.
+A `classnames` compliant value (string or array of string|array|object) that will be applied as the class attribute.

 ### gutter:_string_
 _default: 1em_
 A css [length](https://developer.mozilla.org/en-US/docs/Web/CSS/length) string that represents the space between each Slide in the Track.

-### infinite:_bool_
-_default: false_
-A boolean flag that turns on infinite next and previous.
-Infinite does not work for scrolling, only when calling the `next` and `previous` functions the Track calls the child function with.

 ### preventScroll:_bool_
 _default: false_